-Total budget allocated to student services divided by the total budget of the university) \ 100% 3.
-Name of the internal benchmark provider.
+Total budget allocated to student services divided by the total budget of the university) \ 100%

 Performance Measurement Unit; Vice Rectorship for Development and Quality; Najran University.

 King Khalid University based in the southern region of the Kingdom of Saudi Arabia, almost in the same geographical area to Najran University, one of the oldest universities in the Kingdom and accredited by NCAAA.